Frequently asked questions

 Is Your Health Summary different from TestSafe?

-Yes it is.
-Your Health Summary holds information not held in TestSafe.
-The majority of healthcare is delivered in the community and YHS is a way of capturing a summary of this information whereas TestSafe mainly captures hospital activity.
+Yes.
+Your Health Summary contains information not held in TestSafe.
+While TestSafe primarily records hospital activity, most healthcare is delivered in the community, and YHS captures a summary of this information.

 Can patients access their information in Your Health Summary?